 By working with teachers and schools, we’ve been able to create a number of tailored education packages at our award-winning visitor attraction.
-These can be combined with a great selection of outreach visits to complement your term’s topics and work with the National Curriculum covering Key Stages 1-4.
-By giving students a varied and fun range of activities, they’re able to adopt a more hands-on approach to learning, making it more interesting and exciting than classroom work alone.
+These have been designed to complement your term’s topics and work with the National Curriculum covering Key Stages 1-4.
+Through our education packages, we provide teachers with an exciting opportunity to actively engage their students with the natural world.
+Combining classroom work with discovery based learning, we bring topics to life, inspiring creativity and interest.

 A huge part of the experience when visiting the Trust is to watch our thrilling flying demonstrations.
-This is why all activity sessions are pre-arranged with teachers and the Trust’s Education Officer, Miriam Nicholls (CertEd), to ensure visits maximise the learning experience and have an itinerary which enables activities and demonstrations to be incorporated into the visit.
+This is why all activity sessions are pre-arranged with teachers and the Trust’s Principal Educator, Jenny Abery, to ensure visits maximise the learning experience and have an itinerary which enables activities and demonstrations to be incorporated into the visit.

 Education is a fundamental element of all the work the Hawk Conservancy Trust does in the visitor centre and on a daily basis.
 Sharing our passion and expertise is fundamental to extending our other core missions of conserving and rehabilitating birds of prey.
 This extends to the highest levels of education and we regularly host training courses for a variety of external organisations and in collaboration with tertiary education bodies.